-One of the most craved sandwiches from New Orleans is the Muffuletta, created by Signor Lupo Salvatore, who owned the Central Grocery at 923 Decatur Street, which is where local Sicilian venders would come for lunch.
+One of the most craved sandwiches from New Orleans is the Muffuletta, said to have been created by Signor Lupo Salvatore, who owned the Central Grocery at 923 Decatur Street, which is where local Sicilian vendors would come for lunch.

-It was tradition to eat each of their items separately, but they had a hard time trying to balance their food on a tray on their laps.
+It was tradition to eat each of the items selected separately, but diners had a hard time trying to balance their food on a tray on their laps.

-Salvatore experimented with breads and found the Muffuletta was just right to combine all of the items as a sandwich, thus making it easier to eat.
+Salvatore experimented with different types of breads and found the Muffuletta was just right to combine all of the items as a sandwich, thus making it easier to eat.
 The combination of bread, salami, ham, cheese, and olive salad became a hit.

-When I first went to the Central Grocery to try out their famous Muffuletta, I was a little put aside to see the line of people.
-I decided I was there so I would wait.
+When I first went to the Central Grocery to try out their famous Muffuletta, I was a little put out to see the line of people outside.
+I decided I was there already, so I would wait.

 I ordered the whole sandwich, not knowing how big it was.
-I could not eat half of it, much less the whole thing but I was thankful for the leftovers because it was even better later.
-It had time to mix all the juices together and create a magnificent taste sensation for my mouth.
+I could not eat half of it, much less the whole thing.
+But I was thankful for the leftovers because it was even better later.
+It had time for all of the flavors to meld together, and creating a magnificent taste sensation.

-Over the years I have made my own Muffulettas and Olive Salads.
-I have seen many recipes but to truly experience it, you really need to try the real thing.
+Over the years since, I have made my own Muffulettas and olive salads at home.
+I have seen many recipes.
+But to truly experience the authentic article, you really need to try the real thing.
 For those of us who can’t run to New Orleans for lunch, I have provided a basic recipe based off the original that I like to use.

 About Lynne Jaques